 Bev Burke stated that she had some questions and concerns.
-On the surface, the program sounds good, but we need to be cautious when we market the laptop program.
-When we say that it will enable us to better prepare our students for the workforce, that implies that we are not already doing that.
-But in fact, we are already doing that in our state-of-the-art media arts and business classrooms - a laptop computer is merely a convenience for our students.
+On the surface the program sounds good in attracting students and the comment about preparing students in the classroom with laptops is convenient.
 It was asked of Jim Clark, how do our students feel, current students, the upper classmen, paying the same technology fee and not receiving the laptop?
 Also, Mr. Henry stated that on the budget analysis there is a fee increase for laptops of \$25,000, and a technology laptop amount of \$100,000. \$300,000 was stated previously.
 Where is the difference coming from, and explain how is this going to affect the faculty laptop program?
 Where is the money coming from if the main frame of the computer center breaks down?